Propane, Propane Gas & Liquid Propane Gas | Is Propane LPG

 Propane can be supplied in either liquid propane gas or vapour (gas).

-The difference is in the extraction from cylinder or vessel in which it is supplied.
+The difference is in the extraction from propane tank or vessel in which it is supplied.

 Appliances such as water heaters, room heaters and cookers all use vapour.